Kurt DIEMBERGER

 By 1958 he had climbed the three great north faces of the Alps – Eiger, Matterhorn, and Grandes Jorasses – a truly remarkable achievement for the time.

-During the 1960s he became a mountain guide but continued to climb hard and explore the highest mountain ranges.
+In the 1960s he became a mountain guide but continued to climb hard and explore the highest mountain ranges.

-In 1974 he made the first ascent of Shartse II (7,457 m) to the east of Lhotse Shar.
+In 1974 he made the first ascent of Shartse II (7,457m) to the east of Lhotse Shar.
 In 1978 he climbed Makalu and Everest with Pierre Mazeaud, and the following year Gasherbrum II.

-Later he was joined by Julie Tullis on several trips, including a repeat ascent of Broad Peak.
-Their expeditions, on which they acted as a two-person film crew, culminated in 1986 with their well-known ascent of K2.
-Diemberger was one of only two survivors in the 1986 K2 disaster.
+He was later joined by Julie Tullis on several trips, including a repeat ascent of Broad Peak.
+Their expeditions culminated in 1986 with their well-known ascent of K2.